gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 }
 ```

-Accessing `pluginOptions.message` would then log `"default message"` in all plugin APIs if users do not supply their own value:
+Accessing `pluginOptions.message` would then log `"default message"` in all plugin APIs if the user does not supply their own value:

 ```javascript:title=plugins/gatsby-plugin-console-log/gatsby-node.js
 exports.onPreInit = (_, pluginOptions) => {